cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

 What Elm taught me wasn't that React's approach is wrong - it's that discipline is a muscle that needs exercise.
 When the language forces you to be disciplined, you develop better habits.
 When it doesn't, you need to bring that discipline yourself.

-After my Elm detour, I found myself writing React code differently:
+After using Elm _every day_ at my client's, I found myself writing React code differently:

 1. **Never use `any` in action types.** If TypeScript is complaining about your action shape, fix the types, don't silence the compiler.